iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines.md

 }
 ```

-Now we'll need to adjust our controller, service and repository layers respectively until our application compiles again and makes use of reactive components and types.
+Now we'll need to adjust our controller, service, and repository layers respectively until our application compiles again and makes use of reactive components and types.

 As a rule of thumb, we'll replace single values of `A` with `Mono<A>` and multiple values `List<A>` with `Flux<A>`.

-Updating controller is straightforward.
+Updating the controller is straightforward.
 Our `WeatherController` becomes:

 ```java
 package com.iodigital.weather;